CQCL/hugr/specification/hugr.md

 ###### `OutlineCFG`

-Replace a CFG-convex subgraph (of sibling BasicBlock nodes) having a single entry node with a single BasicBlock node having a CFG node child which has as its children the original BasicBlock nodes and an exit node that has inputs coming from all edges of the original CFG that don’t terminate in it.
+Replace a set of CFG sibling nodes with a single BasicBlock node having a CFG node child which has as its children the set of BasicBlock nodes originally specified.
+The set of basic blocks must satisfy constraints:
+* All (controlflow) edges whose target is in the set but whose source is outside, must have the same target
+* There must be at most one edge leaving the set; specifically,
+   * *either* the set does not contain an Exit block, and there is exactly one edge leaving the set;
+   * *or* the set contains the Exit block, and there are not edges out of the set.

+Situations in which multiple nodes have edges leaving the set, can be converted to this form by a combination of InsertIdentity operations and one Replace.

+** Implementation Note ** The required form of set can be easily identified by two
+nodes: the unique entry node, and an exit node (which may be the Exit block of the CFG, or the source of the unique exit edge).

 ##### Inlining methods